 Dynamic email automation uses advanced workflows that respond to a range of user and customer actions.
 Basically, you create email campaigns designed for leads and customers at different stages of the consumer journey and audiences with different interests, moving them from one email list to the next as they complete actions progressing through your sales funnel.

 For example, you can send targeted emails to users based on the pages of your site they visited to prioritise the features they’re most visited in.
 Once they sign up for a free trial, you can use session data to move prospects onto lists and incentivise paid upgrades based on their usage behaviour.

 You can also use dynamic email automation to qualify and score leads/customers to prioritise the prospects most valuable to your business.
 For example, you can place prospects on lists based on their Net Promoter Score (NPS), which measures the loyalty of individual customers.

 From here, you can create strategies for customers whose loyalty scores drop over time or try to incentivise low-scoring customers to boost the average NPS across your customer base and increase subscription renewals.

 Dynamic email automation is the most important email marketing feature for SaaS companies, allowing you to create advanced, targeted and responsive email campaigns that react to the changing interests of your leads and customers.

 For more ideas on what you can achieve with dynamic email automation, take a look at our 30+ Marketing Automation Workflows You Can Implement Right Now article and you’ll also find the best email marketing platforms to create advanced automation campaigns in the following articles:

-- 10 Best Email Marketing Software & Email Automation Tools of 2021
+- 10 Best Email Marketing Software & Email Automation Tools

 - 10 Best All-in-One Email Marketing, Automation & CRM Platforms